spree-contrib/spree_reviews/README.md

 Installation
 ------------

-To use the last stable gem release of spree_reviews, add the following to your Gemfile:

-    gem 'spree_reviews'

-If you'd rather install the latest version with fixes and improvements that have not yet been published to RubyGems, install from git:
+Add the following to your Gemfile to install from git:

-    gem 'spree_reviews', :git => 'git://github.com/spree/spree_reviews.git'
+    gem 'spree_reviews', github: 'spree/spree_reviews'

 Now bundle up with: